Water polos can't do stunts in second World Cup game against defending champions USA NOW

 The Americans have won the title at the last three World Cups and the last three Olympics.
 The team are also heavy favorites in Hungary and were the first real test for the Netherlands since last year’s Games in Tokyo, where the orange team found themselves in the quarter-finals.

 The Netherlands, which started the World Cup on Monday with a monster victory against Argentina (29-6), was already trailing the United States by 3-6 at the halfway point.
-In the fourth and final quarter, the team of Greek national coach Evangelos Doudesis reduced the gap to two goals (7-9), but otherwise the six-time world champion did not give up in Debrecen.
+In the second half, Greek national coach Evangelos Doudesis’ side came from 4-9 down to 7-9, but otherwise the six-time world champion wouldn’t let him come to Debrecen.

+Seventeen-year-old Lola Moolhuijzen alone was, together with Simone van de Kraats, Orange’s top scorer with two hits.
+Routine Sabrina van der Sloot missed all seven of her shots on Ashleigh Johnson’s goal, proving why she is considered the best goalkeeper in the world.

 Due to the fourteenth consecutive defeat against the United States, the Netherlands will have to play an intermediate round to reach the quarter-finals.
 Only the winner of the group qualifies for the quarter-finals and Orange can no longer overtake the American team.
 Numbers two and three of the four groups advance to the intermediate round.